Signed in as:

 Deep Sky

-Lots to see now that the nights are darker!
+Lots to see now the nights are darker!

 Television